RobKenis/reinvent-2019-blog/source/_posts/automate-everything.md

 <!-- - Structure account layout (probably multiple accounts)
     - Create orginazations
     - Setup network infrastructure -->
 - Structure your account early on, as you will probably create multiple in the long run.
-Setup the required Organizations and start planning out your network infracstructure.
+Set up the required Organizations and start planning out your network infracstructure.
 - Make setting up accounts easier with [Control Tower](https://aws.amazon.com/controltower/).
 This thing simplifies 'day one' by setting up Landing zone, Single Sign-On and establishing guardrails.
 It defines how you want your teams to define and use resources.
-Prohibit the use of public S3 buckets or loadbalancers without *https* for example.
-Control Tower creates dashboards about the resources provisioned in the accounts, so you can spot the nasty ones and blame the developers that created them *look away scrum masters*.
+Prohibit the use of public S3 buckets or load balancers without *https* for example.
+Control Tower creates dashboards about the resources provisioned in the accounts, so you can spot the nasty ones and blame the developers that created them. *look away scrum masters*

 ### Provision
 CloudFormation all the things!
 Use stack sets to setup stack across multiple accounts and regions.
 If you stumble upon a stack that could be useful for other people, make it available in Service Catalog.
 #### Automate governance at scale
 Setup Service Catalog in hub account, share a portfolio across the underlying accounts.
 This gives admins governance about resources and developers the speed to use the resources.